9 things to know about buying Croatian property

 These ongoing, still unsolved processes can sometimes create doubts when buying a property.
 However, just because a property has aktivna plomba, it doesn’t mean that they cannot be resolved easily so you can still buy the property.
 This is one of the reasons why it is critical to use a lawyer when buying a property.
 They can research the property to make sure the property is clean, and also clean the title if there are still open processes.

 We have a network of vetted property lawyers across Croatia.
-If you would like an introduction, please contact us.
+If you would like an introduction, click here.

 You can check if a certain property has a status of aktivna plomba here.

-In Croatia, it is common to make a pre-contract before buying a property.
+In Croatia, it is common to make a pre-contract before buying a property, but it is not mandatory.
 This is a smart decision because it adds security to the whole process and protects you as a buyer (or as a seller).
 A pre-contract serves to define the terms of the property sale and the intention to purchase (or sell).
-It includes information on the property and description of the property, as well as the obligations for the buyer and seller.
+It includes information on the property and a description of the property, as well as the obligations for the buyer and seller.

-This information that must be included in the pre-contract:
+This information must be included in the pre-contract:

 - Cadastral municipality